 Shopify reports that 82% of smartphone users consult their devices when making an in-store purchase.
 Add in the number of sales made exclusively on mobile devices and the importance of mobile optimization becomes unavoidable.

 The challenge for many businesses, however, is developing a mobile eCommerce strategy that makes sense for them.
 Ultimately, going through this prior to investing time and money can be the difference between success and failure.

-To help, we've outlined three mobile eCommerce trends to watch and included considerations for a successful mobile strategy.
+To help, we've outlined four mobile eCommerce trends to watch and included considerations for a successful mobile strategy.